Truckmakers face fines as EU steps up cartel investigation

 The EU executive declined to identify the companies that had received notice of its findings, saying only that a large number were involved.

-"The Commission has concerns that certain heavy and medium-duty truck producers may have agreed or coordinated their pricing behavior," the Commission said in a statement.
+"The Commission has concerns that certain heavy and medium-duty truck producers may have agreed or coordinated their pricing behaviour," the Commission said in a statement.

 (Writing by Laurence Frost; Additional reporting by Andreas Cremer, Jan Schwartz, Johannes Hellstrom, Helena Soderpalm, Edward Taylor and Alastair Macdonald; Editing by David Goodman)